-88 Datasets were submitted by laboratories from 30 countries.
-One lab did not submit enough results to allow calculation of the annual resport and 9 labs did not submit any results.
-As there are more labs which take part in the qualitative OA Schemes, apparently not all diagnostic laboratories feel the need for quantitative analysis of organic acids.
+98 Datasets were submitted by laboratories from 31 countries.
+One lab did not submit enough results to allow calculation of the annual report and 9 labs did not submit any results.
+As in previous years, the number of labs which take part in the qualitative OA Schemes is larger than the number of participants in the present scheme.
+Apparently not all diagnostic laboratories feel the need for quantitative analysis of organic acids.
 Nevertheless the Scientific Advisory Board recommends to implement quantitative organic acid assays.
-These can be most informative in detecting subtle increases of significant organic acids such as ethylmalonic acid in SCAD-deficiency and 3-hydroxyisovaleric acid in biotinidase deficiency.
+These can be most informative in detecting subtle increases of significant organic acids such as ethylmalonic acid in SCAD-deficiency and 3hydroxyisovaleric acid in biotinidase deficiency.
 Another important area of quantitative analysis is that of treatment monitoring.